 - Keep it insect and rodent free.

-1. How does Airbnb work: It charges 3% from the host and 12-15% from a guest of the total booking price.
+1. How does Airbnb work: It takes 3% from the host and 12-15% from a guest

 For every booking made on the platform, Airbnb charges a fee to both the parties.